PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - pixel map &rArr; gazebo

 To calculate the *gazebo &rArr; pixel map* transformation:
-- Get 11 coordinates from gazebo and their corresponding coordinates in in the pixel map.
+- Get 11 coordinates from gazebo and their corresponding coordinates in the pixel map.

 - For every gazebo point and its corresponding pixel point create the equations with these points and add them to A and B matrices.